BinaryElement/ChromaToggleOld/Mapping.md

 ### Data Event Types
 * Note Scale Event
   * ID: 1950000001
+  * Applies to all notes placed after this event in the editor.
   * A = Sets all future spawned notes to (A.r * 1.5) * 100%
     * Minimum value of 0%
     * Maximum value of 150%